Ken Russell: Three films in 1971

-He followed Women in Love with a string of innovative adult-themed films which were often as controversial as they were successful.
-The Music Lovers (1971), a biopic of Tchaikovsky, starred Richard Chamberlain as a flamboyant Pyotr Tchaikovsky and Glenda Jackson as his wife.
+Russell followed Women in Love with a string of innovative adult-themed films which were often as controversial as they were successful.
+The Music Lovers (1971), a biopic of Tchaikovsky, starred Richard Chamberlain as a homosexual Pyotr Tchaikovsky and Glenda Jackson as his wife.
 The score was conducted by André Previn.

-He followed it with The Devils (1971), a film so provocative that the production company, Warner Bros., refused to release it, unless cuts were made.
-Inspired by Aldous Huxley's book The Devils of Loudun and using material from John Whiting's play The Devils, it starred Oliver Reed as a priest who stands in the way of a corrupt church and state.
+Russell followed it with The Devils (1971), a film so provocative that its distributor, Warner Bros., refused to release it unless cuts were made; even then, the film received an X rating in both the United Kingdom and the United States, was banned in several countries, and was heavily edited for exhibition in others.
+Inspired by Aldous Huxley's book The Devils of Loudun (1952) and using material from John Whiting's play The Devils, the film starred Oliver Reed as a priest who stands in the way of a corrupt church and state.
 Helped by publicity over the more sensational scenes, featuring sexuality among nuns, the film topped British box office receipts for eight weeks.
 In the United States, the film, which had already been cut for distribution in Britain, was further edited but never widely released theatrically in anything like its original state; the original, uncut version has only been shown in the U.S. at film festivals and art houses.
 In 2017, AMC Networks-owned horror film streaming service Shudder premiered the uncut version of the film for the first time on streaming.
+Russell's cut was restored by Warner Bros. and the British Film Institute, and shown at the Cannes Film Festival in 2026, in anticipation of a theatrical re-release in fall 2026.
 British film critic Alexander Walker described the film as "monstrously indecent" in a television confrontation with Russell, leading the director to hit him with a rolled up copy of the Evening Standard, the newspaper for which Walker worked.
-The uncut version of the film remains censored.

-Russell followed The Devils with a reworking of the period musical The Boy Friend (1971), for which he cast the model Twiggy, who won two Golden Globe Awards for her performance: one for Best Actress in a musical comedy, and one for the best newcomer.
+Russell followed The Devils with something entirely different—a reworking of the period musical The Boy Friend (1971), with large-scale Busby Berkeley-style musical sequences.
+Russell cast the model Twiggy, who won two Golden Globe Awards for her performance: one for Best Actress in a musical comedy, and one for the best newcomer.
 The film was heavily cut and shorn of two musical numbers for its American release; it was not a big success.